 People often expect to be back to normal after just a few weeks or months, and others might expect this of you too.
 Try to be patient with yourself.
-Many people are hard on themselves, thinking things like: "I should be over this by now."
-Grief is very individual, however, and there is no set time frame.
-Giving yourself time to mourn is the best way to heal.
+Many people are hard on themselves, thinking things like: “I should be over this by now”.
+Grief is very individual: there is no set time frame.
+Giving yourself time to grieve is the best way to heal.

 After the funeral

 The period after the funeral can be challenging.
-Between the death and the funeral, you may have been busy making arrangements and felt surrounded by family and friends.
+Between the death and the funeral, you may have been surrounded by family and friends, and keept busy making arrangements.
 It may not be until after the funeral that you feel the full intensity of your grief.
-Everyone else may seem to have returned to normal, but your life is forever changed.
-It will take time to create a new normal for yourself.
+Everyone else may seem to have returned to normal but your life is forever changed.
+It will take time to create a “new normal” for yourself.

 If you feel like you are being told to rush your grief, try to connect with people who are more understanding.
 Those who were there alongside you when the person was dying may have particular insight into your experience.
 You can also consider joining an online or face-to-face support group.
 Talk to the social worker on your palliative care team or at the hospital, or call Cancer Council 13 11 20 to find out what support is available.

 “I think time does heal, but the pain is still there and you just learn to cope with it.
 Sometimes I still cry out ‘Why?’
 Darren was so full of life and never complained about anything; I’m still amazed at how he coped with it all.” – Troy